MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 * Ensure that the content URL is within the list of `validDomains` in your app manifest.
 * The invoke request type must be a `composeExtensions/queryLink`.
 * The `invoke` workflow is similar to the `appLinking` workflow.
-* To maintain consistency, we recommended to name `Action.Submit` as `Open`.
+* To maintain consistency, we recommended naming `Action.Submit` as `Open`.
 * If you don't have an optimized mobile experience for Teams mobile client, the Stageview for apps distributed through the [Microsoft Teams Store](../concepts/deploy-and-publish/apps-publish-overview.md) opens in a default web browser.
 The browser opens the URL specified in the `websiteUrl` parameter of the `TabInfo` object.

 ### Invoke from StageView API

 The StageView API from the Teams JS Client SDK allows you to open one of the Stageview experience based on the `openMode` defined. `openMode` property in StageView API determines the type of Stageview response.

 The side panel conversation is the same thread from where the Collaborative Stageview was invoked, that is, chat or group chat.
-Optionally, you can specify a threadId that allows you to define the conversation that gets loaded in the side panel.
+A threadId allows you to define the conversation that’s brought into the side panel.
+Optionally, you can specify a threadId to define the conversation that gets loaded in the side panel.

 > [!NOTE]
 > The Stageview API supports an optional threadId parameter that allows you to bring a specific conversation into the Collaborative Stageview sidepanel.
 Mapping contentUrl to threadId allows you to persist a conversation alongside content.